UBC-CS/cpsc330-2022W2/docs/course_info.md

 Stay home if you have Covid symptoms, have recently tested positive for Covid, or are required to quarantine.
 You can check [this website](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/self-isolation#Who) to find out if you should self-isolate or self-monitor.

-Your precautions will help reduce risk and keep everyone safer.
-In this class, the marking scheme is intended to provide flexibility so that you can prioritize your health and still be able to succeed:
-- Attendance in classes and tutorials is not graded (although obviously beneficial when it is safe to attend).
-- All course notes will be provided online.
-- All homework assignments can be done and handed in online.
-- Video recordings of class activities will be made available to you when possible/appropriate.
-- Before each class, I'll also try to post some [videos on YouTube](https://www.youtube.com/watch?v=-1hTcS5ZE4w&list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) to facilitate hybrid learning.
-- There will be at least a few office hours which will be held online.

 **If sick on an exam day:**
-If you are sick on a midterm exam day, please contact the instructor through Piazza as soon as you are confident you should not come to the scheduled exam.
+If you are sick on a midterm exam day, please contact the course coordinator as soon as you are confident you should not come to the scheduled exam.
 We would strongly prefer that you contact us to make an alternate arrangement than for you to come to the exam while you are ill.
 If you do show up for an exam and you are clearly ill, you will not be able to write the exam and we will make alternate arrangements with you.
 It is much better for you to email ahead of time and not attend.
 Remember to include your full name and student number in your message.

 If you are sick on a final exam day, **do not attend the exam**.
 You must apply for deferred standing (an academic concession) through Science Advising no later than 48 hours after the missed final exam/assignment.
 Students who are granted deferred standing write the final exam/assignment at a later date.
 Learn more and find the application online: https://science.ubc.ca/students/advising/concession

 For additional information about academic concessions, see the UBC policy here:http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0

-## Official statement from UBC regarding the online learning experience:

->*During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
-Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
-This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
-If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
-UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,33,86,0 for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
-Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
-If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
-For further information and support, please visit: http://academic.ubc.ca/support-resources/freedom-expression.*
+To keep up with UBC updates regarding the Covid-19 pandemic, visit https://covid19.ubc.ca/

 ## Land Acknowledgement